 Protection (Jersey) Law, 2005 when dealing with Channel Island

-facto access to subsidiary or branch customer information,
+to subsidiary or branch customer information, such information was

 How any information which is available should best be